Kyle Richards Slammed For Not Sticking Up For Kim Richards And Her Sobriety

 — Erika Jayne (@erikajayne) January 25, 2017

 “Dorit Kemsley has got to be the most judgemental / fake person on the show.
-When is she going to lose that “accent”?!” another person wrote to Kyle about Dorit, who has also been very judgmental of the ladies even though she has just joined The Real Housewives of Beverly Hills, while another person added, “Please Kyle take a stand.
+When is she going to lose that ‘accent’?!” another person wrote to Kyle about Dorit, who has also been very judgmental of the ladies even though she has just joined The Real Housewives of Beverly Hills, while another person added, “Please Kyle take a stand.
 Do a fund raiser or something.
 This is abusing Kim and push her to fall.
 They are harassing her!”

 It will be interesting to see if Kim will say something about her sobriety and how the judgments have affected her after returning to The Real Housewives of Beverly Hills.
 The reunion is expected to film later this year.